-Neighborhood character is the built form of physical structures.
+The built form of physical structures is one element of neighborhood character.
 Built form includes how structures are positioned on a property, how the structure appears from the street view, and the types of materials used in their construction.
 Site-related features are also important to neighborhood character.
 Site features include public spaces, private yards, driveways, and natural features that surround an individual structure or neighborhood.